danpla/fontlink/README.md

 # FontLink

-FontLink is a small GTK+ utility to install fonts temporarily on Unix-like systems.
+FontLink is a small program for Unix-like systems that allows you to use fonts without having to install them.

-It allows you to quickly install fonts only when you really need them, without copying files or creating symlinks by hand.
+## Usage

-FontLink has a very simple interface with which you can group fonts into sets (for example, one set per project) and quickly enable or disable certain fonts as well as entire sets in a single click.
+FontLink has a simple interface that mainly consists of two lists.
+The left one contains font sets; the right one shows fonts of the selected set.

-As you might guess from the name, it uses mechanism of symbolic links for fast “fake” installation without actual copying and deleting font files.
+Each has a context menu and a toolbar for quick access for most frequently used actions.

-## Usage tips and tricks
+You can create new sets or just use the default one.
+To quickly rename a set, click twice on it.
+To change its position in the list, drag it with the `Shift` key pressed.

-* To rename a set, click twice on it.
-To change its position in the list, drag it with `Shift` pressed.
+In addition to using the context menu or the toolbar button, you can add fonts by dropping them from your file manager anywhere on the FontLink's window.

-* You can use drag-and-drop to add fonts.
+The same font can be in multiple sets.
+In this case, disabling or removing such a font from one set does not unlink it if it is still enabled in others.

-* Double click on a font will open it in an associated application (probably, a font viewer).
+If you add a font that is already installed somewhere on your system, it will appear as “inactive” and its checkbox will always be enabled.
+Check its pop-up tooltip to see where it is installed.

-* The same font can be added to multiple sets.
-In this case, disabling such font in certain set does not unlink it if it still enabled in other sets.
+FontLink has an icon in the notification area, which you can click with the middle mouse button to quickly hide/show the main window.
+If you want to add FontLink to autostart, don't forget to add `--minimized` or `-m` argument to start the program with the hidden window.

-* Fonts added to FontLink will be linked only while it's running.
+It is recommended to set up your fonts *before* running a program that will use them, because not all programs can update a list of fonts at runtime.

-* It may be useful to add FontLink to autostart.
-In this case, add `--minimized` or `-m` argument to start FontLink minimized to the notification area.
+For example, GIMP and LibreOffice can do this, but Inkscape and Scribus cannot.

-* Not all programs can update font list on the fly, so it's better to set up your fonts *before* running a program that will use them.
-For example, GIMP and LibreOffice can rescan fonts, but Inkscape and Scribus are not.
+Remember that fonts added to FontLink are linked only while it is running.